 Archaeological Museum of Igoumenitsa, plus the folklore museums of Souli, Tsamantas and Finiki.

-The region's great advantage: authentic Greek cuisine without the crowds.
-Expect fresh seafood and grilled fish, traditional Epirus recipes, tsipouro with meze, and modern restaurants and Italian spots too.
+The region's great advantage: authentic Greek cooking without the crowds — fresh fish and grilled seafood, traditional Epirus recipes, tsipouro with meze, and a few good Italian spots too.
+A few local favourites featured in our guide:

 Igoumenitsa — the most practical base: close to the port, beaches and every day trip.